 2. Give up Fighting the Effects of Addiction

-I’ll show you, step by step, in my book, how to help your teen or young adult without enabling him or her.
+I’ll show you, step by step, in my book, how to deal with a drug addict son or daughter without enabling him or her.

 Here’s where I come in:

 First, let me be completely upfront and honest; I have never struggled with addiction.
 However, one of my siblings has.
 Even though I was surrounded by addiction, I somehow managed to leap over the pitfall and avoid the swamp.
 Drawing a distinction between the two of us, I became convinced that I discovered the common denominator or direct, fundamental cause of addiction.
 That’s what encouraged me to conduct further research and undertake the work I have done as a recovery coach.
 For the past 10 years, I put my hypothesis to the test.
 While I proved my theory, and helped many people overcome addiction, I made some extremely important discoveries.
 First, I learned that parents, who are willing, are best poised and positioned to help addicted teens and young adults.
 Second, I discovered the blueprint for an addiction-free kid.
-And, I’m going to show you how to help your child become addiction free.
+And, I’m going to show you how to deal with a drug addict son or daughter, and how to help him or her become addiction free.